 Summer Shandy hops vines are among the best vines to grow in sunny areas if you're looking to fill in space in your yard.
-They are vigorous growers that are valued for the golden-to-chartreuse color of their leaves.
+They are vigorous growers in the Cannabaceae family that are valued for the golden-to-chartreuse color of their leaves.
 Their vigor makes these plants unsuitable for low-maintenance landscaping.
 Don't grow them if you are seeking well-behaved plants.
 But they can be a good choice if their spreading won't bother you or if you don't mind keeping them under control.

 Japanese beetles and aphids are among the insects that may attack hops vines.
 You may notice several leaves on your plant that have small holes in them, but the damage isn't likely to be enough to mar the beauty of the plants.
 Hops vines spread via rhizomes, so you may have to work to keep them in check if you don't want them to spread.
 Within the short space of two years, you may find rhizomes that have spread several feet away from the clump of Summer Shandy that you had originally planted.
 New vines will sprout from such traveling rhizomes.